Medically Reviewed by M Thiviya, R.N.

 An overwhelming majority of Singaporeans wish to spend their final days at home surrounded by their loved ones, yet fewer than 1 in 4 were able to do so.
 With home palliative care, more would be able to get the care they need in the comfort of their home.

 For free home palliative care services, one important point to note is that they require the presence of a caregiver.
 Working caregivers may consider alternatives such as engaging foreign live-in nurses or local caregivers for home nursing services.
-At Homage, we do support families with in-home palliative care and provide trainings for family caregivers as well.
+At Homage, we do support families with in-home palliative care and provide training for family caregivers as well.

 Recognising the increasing need for palliative care services, the government has started to ramp up its efforts to increase the capacity for palliative care services and the number of beds in hospices.
 Singapore still has a long way to go in terms of public awareness on the topic, but it is comforting to know that more is being done to spark conversations on this taboo topic and improve the quality of life of our citizens.